ansible/ansible-lint/src/ansiblelint/rules/partial_become.md

 To perform an action as a different user with the `become_user` directive, you must set `become: true`.

+This rule can produce the following messages:

+- `partial-become[play]`: become_user requires become to work as expected, at play level.
+- `partial-become[task]`: become_user requires become to work as expected, at task level.

 !!! warning

     While Ansible inherits have of `become` and `become_user` from upper levels,